 READ instruction allows data to be read from a selected location in the memory array.
-Input information (Start bit, Opcode and Address) for this instruction should be issued as listed under Table1.
+Input information (Start bit, Opcode and Address) for this instruction should be issued as listed under Table 1 or Table 2.
 Upon receiving a valid input information, decoding of the opcode and the address is made, followed by data transfer from the selected memory location into a 16-bit serial-out shift register.
-This 16-bit data is then shifted out on the DO pin.
-D15 bit (MSB) is shifted out first and D0 bit (LSB) is shifted out last.
-A dummy-bit (logical 0) precedes this 16-bit data output string.
+This 16-bit data (or 8-bit data) is then shifted out on the DO pin.
+MSB of the data (D15 or D8) is shifted out first and LSB (DO) is shifted out last.
+A dummy-bit (logical 0) precedes this data output string.
 Output data changes are initiated on the rising edge of the SK clock.
-After reading the 16-bit data, the CS signal can be brought low to end the Read cycle.
+After reading the 16-bit (or 8-bit) data, the CS signal can be brought low to end the Read cycle.
 Refer Read cycle diagram.